-Working through your own limited company is often seen as the best way for the self-employed to work.
-You get to keep more of your take-home pay, you’re in charge of business decisions, and you get to choose how you work.
+Working through your own limited company is often seen as the best way to operate.
+Being a limited company director allows you to operate more tax-efficiently, be in charge of business decisions, and allows you to choose how you work.
 However, this does mean that you have to take on additional responsibilities.

 Download Your Free Guide

 Our free guide will cover everything you need to know about contracting through a limited company.

 If you’re considering setting up your own limited company, there are responsibilities to be aware of before getting started.
 Contracting through your own limited company means you have to appoint a company director to run and manage your business, with most contractors appointing themselves as the company director.

 Once you have set up your limited company, as a director you are responsible for: